 Keep records of everything!
-We can’t stress this enough.
+We can’t stress this enough for File Along with Me.
 When in doubt, make a record.
 Imagine 10 years down the line and you or your successor is asked to produce evidence that you conducted a fair and open competitive bidding process for FY2016.
 You or your successor will want to quickly and easily be able to locate all the documentation you need.
 Document retention is also a program requirement and is one of the most common compliance failures found during audits of schools and libraries.

 We recommend you establish a record-keeping method early on in the filing process and document every step of it.
 Many organizations keep a big binder for each funding year and simply file all documentation for a given funding year in a single binder.
 Use these binder dividers to remind you what to keep.

 Documentation that you should retain includes, but is not limited to:

 - Emails between you and any service providers,

 - Bids received,